 Under Armour is only the latest target in a series of security breaches affecting companies.
 Earlier this month, travel booking site Orbitz, announced that it had a security breach that affected about 880,000 payment cards from the site’s users.
 In 2017, credit monitoring company Equifax announced a data breach affected nearly 150 million users.
 Other major companies and organizations that faced widespread data breaches recently include rideshare company Uber, Yahoo and the Pentagon.

-So, what can you do if you suspect your information has been compromised in a data breach?
+What should you do if you believe a data breach has compromised your information?
 Here are a few steps you can take:

-• Keep a close eye on fraudulent activity on your accounts.
+- Monitor any fraudulent activity on your accounts closely.
 Be sure to check all statements regularly.

 If your information has been compromised in a data breach, you may be able to join a class action lawsuit seeking compensation for your losses.
 An experienced consumer lawyer will be able to provide you with more information about protecting your rights.